Housing Conditions Handbook

 What Forms Do I Need to Fill Out to File a Case?

 You have to file three forms.
-All of these forms are available in the packet that you can download at the top of this page.
+All of these forms are available individually and in the packet at the top of this page and are linked below.
 Know that any document you file with the Court could end up being public.

 If you sue both the owner and the property manager, fill out a summons for each of them.
 But it's ok to sue just the owner or just the property manager.
 You don't need to sue them both.